carrerasrodrigo/pydbreport/README.md

     </queries>
 </job>
 ```
- - Into the tag **emails** we specify all the recipients that will receive the email
+ - Into the tag **emails** we specify all the recipients that will receive the email.
+Note that you can use *email*, *cc* or *bcc* depending with kind of sender do you wanna use.
  - **subject** represents the subject of the email
  - **sender** an email that represents the sender of the report
  - **weekday** will specify a list of days on witch the report it's gonna be executed.